soufiane-ezzemany/DevOps-IMT-FIL/README.md

 Moreover, in order to persist the data that comes from the votes, you need to create a Docker volume and attach it to the container.
 The volume will be named `db-data` and attached to the `/var/lib/postgresql/data` directory inside the container.

+### Nginx loadbalancer service

+This is a simple Nginx service.
+At its core, Nginx is a web-server but it can also be used for other purposes such as loadbalancing, HTTP cache, reverse proxy, etc.

+To configure Nginx as a loadbalancer (LB), you first need to edit accordingly the `./nginx/nginx.conf` file from this repo.
+Then in the Dockerfile:
+- remove the default Nginx configuration located at `/etc/nginx/conf.d/default.conf`,
+- copy `./nginx/nginx.conf` into the container at the above location.

 ### Networking